BabylonJS/Documentation/content/extensions/Tree_Generators/Simple_Pine_Generator.md

 It is based on playgrounds from  this forum topic https://www.html5gamedevs.com/topic/21484-simple-pine-trees/

-A demo can be found at: <Playground id="#LG3GS#106" title="Simple Pine Tree Generator Example" description="Simple example of the simple pine tree generator." image=""/>
+A demo can be found at: <Playground id="#LG3GS#106" title="Simple Pine Tree Generator Example" description="Simple example of the simple pine tree generator."/>

 ## How to use it.